coezbek/baker/README.md

 - `-i`, `--interactive`: Prompt before executing each step.
 - `-f`, `--fast-forward`: Don't print completed steps again
 - `--no-save`: Don't save any changes to the bake file.
 CAUTION: Tasks will still be run!
+- `--no-bell`: Don't ring the bell if more than 5 seconds passed since the last manual task which needs confirmation.
+- `--rails-app-template`: Print the given bakefile as a Rails App Template.

 ## Extending Baker